TheDisorderedOrganization/Arianna.jl/docs/src/index.md

 ## Citing

 If you use Arianna in your research, please cite it!
-You can find the citation information in the [CITATION](https://github.com/TheDisorderedOrganization/Arianna.jl/blob/main/CITATION.bib) file or directly through GitHub’s "Cite this repository" button.
+You can find the citation information in the [CITATION](https://github.com/TheDisorderedOrganization/Arianna.jl/blob/main/CITATION.bib) file or directly through GitHub's "Cite this repository" button.

 ## License